benjamincrozat/content/articles/laravel-versions.md

     - For `renameColumn` in migrations, `doctrine/dbal` dependency should be added to `composer.json`.
     - Package is no longer included in Laravel by default.

-### Laravel 4.2
+### Laravel version 4.2

 ![Laravel's official website in October 2014.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/185/Hd8LnR3jnu6IZsr7Hj4eEPaHefA2Mw-metaQ2xlYW5TaG90IDIwMjMtMDktMjAgYXQgMTMuMzEuNTNAMnguanBn-.jpg)

-**Laravel 4.2, codenamed Illuminate, was released in June 1, 2014.** Some of its new features include:
+**Laravel version 4.2, codenamed Illuminate, was released in June 1, 2014.** Some of its new features include:

 - **Daemon queue workers**:
     - Artisan queue:work command supports a --daemon option.